 How to Get Links on SEO 2.0 and Other Blogs

-As both business blogger and SEO am I aware of both sides of “link building".
-I get lots of spammy comments from Asian "blog commenting services" but
+As both business blogger and SEO am I aware of both sides of “link building”.
+Over the years I got lots of spammy comments from low quality “blog commenting services”.

-While SEO 2.0 has been around for years, many people still practice low quality link building techniques like worthless blog commenting for the sheer number of anchor-text rich links.
+While SEO 2.0 has been around for years, many people still practice low quality link building techniques like worthless blog commenting for the sheer number of relevant inbound links.

 In SEO 2.0 we don’t build links, we get links.

 That means that you don’t have to force your link upon others.
 Others give you a link out of their own accord.

 In fact they are often glad to link to you.
 That’s one of the most important differences between SEO 2.0 and conventional SEO.